AY2324S2-CS2103-F15-1/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-The given index is invalid.
+FINDvisor detects an error in the given data.
     * 3a1.
 FINDvisor shows an error message.

       Use case resumes at step 2.

-* 3b.
-The given remark value does not comply with stated formats and constraints.
-    * 3b1.
-FINDvisor shows an error message.

-      Use case resumes at step 2.

 * 3c.
-The given remark value is empty or consists entirely of whitespace.
+User requests to remove the remark.
     * 3c1.
-FINDvisor recognizes to remove the remark of the person on execution.
+FINDvisor removes the remark of the person.

-      Use case resumes at step 4.
+      Use case ends.

 ### Non-Functional Requirements